group-nn-at-icmab-csic/WorMe/Notes_publicació.md

 - [ ] Make sure that the software complies with the JOSS review criteria.
 In particular, your software should be full-featured, well-documented, and contain procedures (such as automated tests) for checking correctness.
 - [ ] Write a short paper in Markdown format using paper.md as file name, including a title, summary, author names, affiliations, and key references.
 See our example paper to follow the correct format.
 - [ ] (Optional) create a metadata file describing your software and include it in your repository.
 We provide a script that automates the generation of this metadata.

+Your paper should include:
+- [X] A list of the authors of the software and their affiliations, using the correct format (see the example below).
+- [ ] A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience.
+- [ ] A Statement of need section that clearly illustrates the research purpose of the software and places it in the context of related work.
+- [ ] A list of key references, including to other software addressing related needs.
+Note that the references should include full names of venues, e.g., journals and conferences, not abbreviations only understood in the context of a specific discipline.
+- [ ] Mention (if applicable) a representative set of past or ongoing research projects using the software and recent scholarly publications enabled by it.
+- [ ] Acknowledgement of any financial support.

 ## Articles JOSS referència